 If you still require help registering your company, don’t stress over it, and allow our team of experts to guide you.

 Thus, the memorandum lays down the scope and powers of the company, and the articles govern the ways in which the objects of the company are to be carried out and can be framed and altered by the members.

-In order to become the first Director in a new company the application id to be made through eForm SPICe along with prescribed documents.
+In order to become the first Director in a new company the application is to be made through “eForm SPICe” along with the prescribed documents.

 It is mandatory to apply for PAN and TAN along with SPICe (INC-32).